espressif/idf-eclipse-plugin/README.md

 ![](docs/images/10_serial_terminal.png)

+### ESP-IDF Serial Monitor Settings
+ESP-IDF Serial Monitor will allow you to configure the default settings of the serial monitor character limit and number of lines.
+1. Navigate to `Espressif` from the Eclipse Preferences
+1. Click on `ESP-IDF Serial Monitor Settings`
+1. Provide `Console Line Width` and `Limit Console Output`

 <a name="projectconfigure"></a>
 # Configuring the Project
 IDF plugin will allow you to configure `sdkconfig` without leaving the Eclipse environment.